Home Drugs Tylenol Drug Interactions

 Does Tylenol Raise Your Blood Pressure?

-Observational and interventional studies examining the effect of Tylenol on hypertension (blood pressure) have produced conflicting results.
-Acetaminophen, the active ingredient in Tylenol, was shown in some studies to cause a mild increase in blood pressure, although the elevation was not associated with heart attack or stroke.
+Observational and interventional studies examining the effect of Tylenol on hypertension (high blood pressure) have produced conflicting results.
+Acetaminophen, the active ingredient in Tylenol, was shown in some studies to cause a mild increase in blood pressure, although the elevation was not associated with heart attack or stroke, while other studies have resulted in no change in blood pressure.

 Findings from one 2022 clinical research trial suggested that regular daily intake of 4 g acetaminophen increased systolic blood pressure in individuals with hypertension by about 5 mm Hg compared with a placebo.
 The study concluded that this increase in cardiovascular risk calls into question the safety of regular acetaminophen use in similar situations.